surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 21:
 - Then: Processor views
-  - per-panel view
+  - per-panel view in place
-  - Change the processor _ip_ api names which all are too short
+  - microgate db_to_linear hack
+  - microgate hold units
+  - Bipolar doesn't mean centered at 0!
+Fix the knob render
+- Implement the memory pool more intelligently
+- Remove a processor-allocate-in-place option and instead static assert size
 - Then: Mod Matrix expand some more
 - Then: Add a zone by sample revisit especially filters borked on add
 - Voice Design for real and zone level modulators